ten-protocol/go-ten/design/fast_finality.md

 * User/dev experience
   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
 * Operations
-  * The sequencer is highly available; the failure of a single component does not impact its ability to deliver on any of the requirements above
+  * The sequencer is hot-warm; if a single component fails, another is standing by in a ready state to take over
+  * Failover does not require a governance action, but may require manual intervention
+  * During failover, it is acceptable to break the one-second soft-finality guarantee

 ## Assumptions